cdl-geneseo/geneseo-dictionary/L/Lustman.md

 # Lustman

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lustman

 Created by  Unknown User (krk5), last modified by  Unknown User (ajs58) on Apr 15, 2019

 Also lustwoman. n. someone admired from afar; &quot;Everytime my lustman walks into the dorm, I blush.&quot; Source: Dictionary of Geneseo English, Fall 2006, WinkelmanSpecific to Geneseo.As of 2010, 0% of students surveyed know the word.
 This word appears to be obsolete.(Fishkin, G-M, 2010)As of 2012, 0% of students surveyed knew the word.
 Obsolete.(Craft, G-M, 2012)0% of the Geneseo students surveyed knew the word, so it continues to be obsolete.(Shutes, G-M, 2019)